Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 256K

-Treat this as a split decision.
-GPT-4.1 makes more sense if knowledge is the priority or you need the larger 1M context window; ZAYA1-74B-Preview is the better fit if you want the cheaper token bill or you want the stronger reasoning-first profile.
+Pick GPT-4.1 if you want the stronger benchmark profile.
+ZAYA1-74B-Preview only becomes the better choice if you want the cheaper token bill or you want the stronger reasoning-first profile.

 GPT-4.1 is also the more expensive model on tokens at $2.00 input / $8.00 output per 1M tokens, versus $0.00 input / $0.00 output per 1M tokens for ZAYA1-74B-Preview.
 That is roughly Infinityx on output cost alone.
 ZAYA1-74B-Preview is the reasoning model in the pair, while GPT-4.1 is not.
 That usually helps on harder chain-of-thought-heavy tests, but it can also mean more latency and more token spend in real use.
 GPT-4.1 gives you the larger context window at 1M, compared with 256K for ZAYA1-74B-Preview.